Skip to Content

 • $45,000 desired salary / 2,080 hours = around $21.6 per hour

 The math here is sound, but the method needs rethinking.
-If your goal is to make $45,000 a year and charge only $21.6, you’re making the massive mistake of not considering the expenses involved in running your business.
+If you aim to make $45,000 a year and charge only $21.6, you’re making the massive mistake of not considering the expenses involved in running your business.

-Ask yourself: are you considering the fees that are required to make money?
-Even if you pad your rate and add an extra 20% to cover additional expenses, you still risk becoming unprofitable.
+Ask yourself: are you considering the fees required to make money?
+Even if you pad your rate and add an extra 20% to cover additional expenses, you risk becoming unprofitable.

 Making $45,000 a year in gross income (without expenses subtracted) is worlds apart from actually taking home $45,000 in profit.
 To make $45,000 in net income requires a more thorough calculation of expenses.

-To accurately set your hourly rate, our Freelance Hourly Rate Calculator considers all the expenses involved with freelancing, including sales, travel, marketing, software licenses, platform fees, business development, and days off per year.
+To accurately set your hourly wage, our Freelance Hourly Rate Calculator considers all freelancing expenses, including sales, travel, marketing, software licenses, platform fees, business development, and days off per year.
 Here’s how to use it.

 The right way to calculate your hourly rate